-City of Gold Bar 2010 Consumer Confidence Report We're pleased to present to you this year's Annual Quality Water Report.
-This report is designed to inform you about the quality water and services we deliver to you every day.
-Our constant goal is to provide you with a safe and dependable supply of drinking water.
-We want you to understand the efforts we make to continually improve the water treatment process and protect our water resources.
-We are committed to ensuring the quality of your water.
+2011 City of Gold Bar Consumer Confidence Report

+We are pleased to present to you this year's Annual Quality Water Report for the reporting period ending December 31, 2011.
+This report is designed to inform you about the quality of the drinking water we deliver to you every day.
+Our constant goal is to provide you with a safe and dependable supply of drinking (potable) water.
+We want you to understand the efforts we make to continually improve the water treatment process and what we do to protect our water resources.
+We are committed to ensuring the quality of your drinking water.
 Our water source is four wells that draw water from two aquifers.
 Wells 1, 2 and 3 are located in the vicinity of First Avenue West and Smeltzer Road.
 Wells 1 and 2 are de-commissioned and were not utilized during this reporting period.
 This well field is located within a shallow aquifer field.
-Well 4 is located in the vicinity of SR-2 just East of Thirteenth Street.
+Well 4 is located in the vicinity of US-2 just East of Thirteenth Street.
 This well field is located within a deep aquifer field.